SukhoiSu35/Computing-Assement-Yr-10--/Computing assement.md

 - A daily motivational quote should appear on the homepage, giving users instant inspiration each time they visit.

-- Users should be able to

 - The site should include a quote library with categories (e.g., Success, Leadership, Happiness, Focus) to help users quickly find the type of motivation they’re looking for.

-- A random quote generator button is important, as it keeps the experience fresh and engaging without requiring manual browsing.

 - Users should be able to like or save their favorite quotes, allowing them to build a personal collection for easy access later.

-- Sharing options (copy, download, or social media) are needed so that motivation can be spread beyond the app and into users’ networks.
+- Sharing options (copy, download, or social media) are needed so that motivation can be spread beyond the app and into users networks.

 Non-Functional Requirements

 - Pages must load in under two seconds to prevent users from losing interest.

-- Random quote generation should feel instant, making the interaction smooth and enjoyable.
+- Affirmation generation should feel instant, making the interaction smooth and enjoyable.

 - A clean, minimal interface is required to keep the focus on the quotes themselves.